Quantifying uncertainties and correlations in the nuclear-matter equation of state: Introduction

 Given the marked difference in density between the NN system and infinite matter the reader may doubt that the same \chiEFT\ convergence pattern prevails in the two systems.
 3N forces are present in infinite matter but, tautologically, not in the NN system.
 Many-body effects such as Pauli blocking may also affect the way that different \chiEFT\ orders contribute to observables.
 The diagnostics used to check that truncation errors were behaving as advertised in Refs.~\cite{Furnstahl:2015rha, Melendez:2017phj, Melendez:2019izc} can also be applied to \chiEFT\ calculations of the EOS\@.
 They allow us to determine whether the EFT breakdown scale in infinte matter is consistent with that found from analyses of few-nucleon observables.

 The paper is organized as follows.
 The statistical model of Ref.~\cite{Melendez:2019izc} is briefly reviewed in Sec.~\ref{sec:the_model_nuclear_matter}, including an explanation of the model's treatment of type-$x$ correlations.
-In Sec.~\ref{sec:results_for_pnm_and_snm} we present the EOS for recent chiral NN and 3N interactions up to \NNNLO, analyze the corresponding order-by-order EFT coefficients, obtain a Bayesian posterior for the EFT breakdown scale, provide error bands for the EOS in the limit of SNM and PNM, and present error ellipses for the predicted nuclear saturation point.
+In Sec.~\ref{sec:results_for_pnm_and_snm} we present the EOS for recent \chiEFT\ NN and 3N interactions up to \NNNLO, analyze the corresponding order-by-order EFT coefficients, obtain a Bayesian posterior for the EFT breakdown scale, provide error bands for the EOS in the limit of SNM and PNM, and present error ellipses for the predicted nuclear saturation point.
 We then study type-$y$ correlations (those between observables) in Sec.~\ref{sec:derivative_quantities} and thereby derive uncertainty bands for the symmetry energy as a function of density.
 This is followed by new results for derivatives of the SNM EOS: order-by-order uncertainty estimates for the pressure and incompressibility.
 Section~\ref{sec:summary_matter_uq} has our summary and outlook.
-Further details---the order-by-order values of the SNM and PNM EOS, on derivatives of GPs and multi-task GPs, and regarding our statistical model-checking diagnostics---are presented in Appendices~\ref{sec:tables_pnm_snm}--\ref{sec:model_checking_infinite_matter}.
-Additional figures are given in the Supplemental Material.
+Further details---regarding our statistical model-checking diagnostics, the order-by-order values of the SNM and PNM EOS, and derivatives of GPs and multitask GPs---are presented in Appendices~\ref{sec:model_checking_infinite_matter}--\ref{sec:gp_details_infinite_matter}.
+Additional figures are given in the Supplemental Material~\cite{SuppMatLong}.

 Although some results for PNM are presented here, this paper focuses on SNM\@.
 A companion paper~\cite{Drischler:2020preparationAstro} discusses the parallel analysis for PNM, and provides error estimates for the symmetry energy and its slope parameter that include the impact of both type-$x$ and type-$y$ correlations.
 The results presented in these two papers do not constitute an exhaustive study; rather we identify trends and issues and anticipate future refinements of our approach.